Skip to content

 • Carers UK reports that one in eight adults across the UK provides unpaid care to older, disabled or seriously ill family and friends.

-Scottish teenager seeks the 'right to die'
+Scottish teenager seeks the 'right to die' for incurable anorexia

 • The Belgian Act on Euthanasia of 28 May 2002 only permitted euthanasia for adults and emancipated minors, but was extended in 2014 to all terminally ill children.